SongCanChen11/HMMs/README.md

 ### Dependencies
 The `hmmsearch.sh` mainly depends on the `hmmsearch` command in the HMMER package (v3.3 or v3.2; http://hmmer.org/).
+The `parse_hmmscan.py` mainly depends on the pandas package of python.

 # Installation Guide: